grizzlei/QMJPEGWidget/README.md

 _Hasan Karaman, karaman.hasan@yahoo.com, 2022_

 MJPEGStreamer is a easy to use MJPEG surface for Qt GUI applications.
 Written using Qt5 but can be easily used with Qt4 with minor tweaks.
-It uses pure `QTcpSocket`, and no external libraries are needed.
+It uses pure `QTcpSocket` and no external libraries are needed.
 Currently supports basic and digest authentication.

 Example use (dynamic creation):
 ```c++